jesskelsall/astarus/characters/dinua-costello.md

 ## Summary

-Dinua Costello is the captain of [the Maiden's Accompaniment](../places/ships/the-maidens-accompaniment.md), a trade ship that operates in [South East Kardan](../places/regions/south-east-kardan.md).
+Dinua Costello is the captain of [the Maiden's Accompaniment](../places/ships/the-maidens-accompaniment.md), a trade ship that operates in [Southeastern Kardan](../places/regions/southeastern-kardan.md).
 She is a kind and curious person who loves a good story to break up the monotony of her work.

 ## Characteristics